Potan7/MC-Map-Maker-Utils/README.md

 ## Changelog / 변경 사항
 ### v26.1.2-1.2.0
+- Added `/dialogeditor [dialogId]`, an in-game editor for creating and editing Minecraft 26.1.2 Dialog JSON files.
+    - Supports `notice`, `confirmation`, `multi_action`, `server_links`, and `dialog_list`.
+    - Supports body elements, input controls, actions, and inline or referenced dialogs.
+    - Validates and normalizes values before exporting JSON.
+    - Saves Dialog files into a selected world data pack and hot-swaps them into the running singleplayer world.
 - Added `/openvscode` command to open current world's datapack folder directly in Visual Studio Code (requires `code` command in PATH).
 - Added '/copypos lookat' subcommand to copy coordinates of the block the player is currently looking at.
     - `/copypos` is same as `/copypos me` for backward compatibility.